Press Release

 UNDRR

-Nahuel Arenas Garcia is the Chief of the Regional Office for the Americas and the Caribbean of the United Nations Office for Disaster Risk Reduction (UNDRR ROAC), effective July 6, 2023.
-He has more than 20 years of experience leading humanitarian, Disaster Risk Reduction (DRR), and development cooperation programs in different countries in Latin America & Caribbean, Africa, and the Asia Pacific region.
+Mr. Arenas Garcia has been serving as the Deputy Chief of UNDRR ROAC since 2017 and brings more than 20 years of experience leading humanitarian, Disaster Risk Reduction and development cooperation programs in different countries in Latin America & Caribbean, Africa and the Asia Pacific region.

-Before joining UNDRR, Mr. Arenas was the Director for Humanitarian Programs and Policy for OXFAM USA.
-He has also worked for the Japan International Cooperation Agency (JICA), Action Against Hunger (ACF), and consulted for UN-Habitat leading learning processes around DRR programming.
-He has contributed to many academic programs, including the Harvard Humanitarian Initiative Course: Humanitarian Response to Conflict and Disasters.
+He has also worked for the Japan International Cooperation Agency (JICA), Action Against Hunger (ACF), consulted for UN-Habitat leading learning processes around DRR programming and contributed to many academic programs including the Harvard Humanitarian Initiative Course: Humanitarian Response to Conflict and Disasters.
+He has a background in Public Policy (FLACSO) and International Politics (SOAS, Univ. of London) as well as degrees in Crisis Management (Universidad Complutense of Madrid).

 Photo of RC Didier Trebucq standing with arms folded with an SDG Lapel Pin, with the UN, Barbados and OECS flags in the blurred background